-The offices of the Court shall be open between the hours of 7:30 A.M. and 5:00 P.M., Monday through Thursday and 8:00 A.M. and 4:30 P.M.
-Friday.
+The offices of the Court shall be open between the hours of 8:00 A.M. and 4:30 P.M., Monday through Friday.
 These hours may be extended or diminished by Order of the Court from time to time.